zxuwen/angular-table/README.md

 </table>
 ```

-This renders a simple basic html table, showing every entry in our list.
-Four attributes have
+This renders a simple html table with an automatically generated header, showing every entry in
-been used that need further explanation:
+our list.
+Four attributes have been used that need further explanation:

   * `at-table` indicate that we want to use the `angular-table` directive to extend
   our table